Cai Xukun: Influences

-Kun has said to be influenced by Stevie Wonder and Lana Del Rey.
+Kun has said to be influenced by Stevie Wonder, Lana Del Rey, Elvis Presley, and David Bowie.

 Themes and genres

 Kun has composed and produced most of his solo works by himself, including "I Wanna Get Love", his EP 1 and "Wait Wait Wait".
 He also co-wrote lyrics of "Rule Breaker" and "Good Things", two tracks from Nine Percent's album To the Nines.
 He's said to have very diverse music styles, ranging from future R&B, urban R&B, hip-hop, pop, dance to electronic soul.

 Philanthropy

 Since his debut, Kun often uses his social platforms to encourage his fans to participate and do their part for good causes.

-In August 2018, Kun donated 32,000 RMB to a private non-profit autism rehabilitation facility for children older than six-years-old.
-On October 13, 2018, Kun performed at the BAZAAR Stars' Charity Night and anonymously donated 600,000 RMB.
-The raised funds were used to build facilities that allow students in rural areas to pursue different extracurricular activities, such as learning music.
+In August 2018, Kun donated 32,000 RMB to a private non-profit autism rehabilitation facility for children older than six years old.
+On October 13, 2018, Kun performed at the Bazaar Stars Charity Night and anonymously donated 600,000 RMB.
+The funds raised were used to build facilities that enable students in rural areas to pursue extracurricular activities, such as learning music.

 On November 29, 2018, Kun paired up with a traditional musician from the Yi ethnic group in Sichuan and filmed a short program for the "Tracing the Influence of Music" project organized by Migu Music.
 The idea of the project was to raise awareness and preserve distinctive music, cultures and instruments from ancient China.

 In December 2018, Kun joined the Star Lights "Battle Against Poverty" project, a charity movement initiated by Jackie Chan, which has garnered the support of many A-list Chinese celebrities.
 Along with a crew of cameramen from the Chinese television channel CCTV-6, Kun visited a poverty-stricken area on Hainan Island to film his efforts as part of the project.
 Through a live broadcast, Kun introduced local specialities and agricultural products to viewers across the country, hoping to boost tourism and increase the sales of local products, one of which was the salted duck egg.
 With Kun's popularity and positive influence, all 80,000 eggs sold out within a minute.
 "Cai Xukun's fans, please give the ducks some time" immediately became a trending topic on Weibo.